Microsoft/IntuneDocs/intune/certificates-scep-configure.md

     `setspn –s http/Server01.contoso.com contoso\NDESService`

-#### Step 4 - Configure NDES for use with Intune
-In this step, you:

-- Configure NDES for use with the issuing CA
-- Bind the server authentication (SSL) certificate in IIS
-- Configure Request Filtering in IIS

-1. On the NDES Server, open the AD CS Configuration wizard, and then make the following updates:
+3. On the NDES Server, open the AD CS Configuration wizard, and then make the following updates:

     > [!TIP]
     > If you clicked the link in the previous step, this wizard is already open.
 Otherwise, open Server Manager to access the post-deployment configuration for Active Directory Certificate Services.